JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/L_etat_ideal.md

 What does Melchizedek, author of booklet 71, teach us about the origin of the formation of the State?

 > The modern state is the institution which survived in the long struggle for group power.
 Superior power eventually prevailed, and it produced a creature of fact—the state—together with the moral myth of the absolute obligation of the citizen to live and die for the state.
-But the state is not of divine genesis; it was not even produced by volitionally intelligent human action; it is purely an evolutionary institution and was wholly automatic in origin. ([UB 71:0.2](/en/The_Urantia_Book/71#p0_2))
+But the state is not of divine genesis; it was not even produced by volitionally intelligent human action; it is purely an evolutionary institution and was wholly automatic in origin. (<a id="a46_460"></a>[UB 71:0.2](/en/The_Urantia_Book/71#p0_2))

 I leave it to you to read or reread this booklet where the first section teaches us more about the embryonic formation of the State, its weaknesses and its strengths.